Updated on July 23, 2024

 Formatting Fonts in Cricut Design Space

-You can also change the size of the font by selecting the size you want at the top or dragging the arrows in the right bottom corner in or out.
+You can also change the font size by selecting the size you want at the top or dragging the arrows in the bottom right corner in or out.

-You can also change the alignment of the text.
+You can also change the text alignment.
 You can choose from Left, Center, or Right.

 There is also an Advanced option.
-You can Ungroup to Letters, Lines or Layers.
+You can Ungroup Letters, Lines, or Layers.

-Ungroup to Letters changes your text from being one group of words and letters all attached together to each individual letter being its own layer.
-You can freely move about each letter individually.
+Ungroup to Letters changes your text from being one group of words and letters attached to each letter being its own layer.
+You can freely move each of the individual letters.

 Ungroup to Layers detaches the layers from one another to work with them independently.